pinakipb2/contrib-here/README.md

 - Fork the repository ( [Here is the Guide](https://help.github.com/articles/fork-a-repo/) ).
 - Clone to your machine
 - Create a new branch
-- Add your json file in the Contributors folder
+- Add your json file in the contributors folder
 - Create a pull request

 ## Adding a json file